 So it is that time again this year and Tokyo Comic Con 2017 came to Japan on the 1st (Fri), 2nd (Sat) and 3rd (Sun) of December.
-FAQ Japan decided to check it out, held in the popular venue of Makuhari Messe – Chiba.
+FAQ Japan decided to check it out, at the popular venue of Makuhari Messe – Chiba.
 Please check the video above and the rest of the article below for our full report.

 The Cost of Loving Comics

 The timing of the event was also important for some of the most recent movie releases, including the highly entertaining ‘Thor: Ragnarok’ the third in the series from Marvel.
-The other recent addition being DC’s Avengers equivalent ‘Justice League’, featuring the likes of Batman, Wonder Woman and his cast of courageous crusaders.
+The other recent addition being DC’s Avenger equivalent the ‘Justice League’, featuring the likes of Batman, Wonder Woman and his cast of courageous crusaders.